All your questions (and our answers) concerning the coronavirus

 You can talk to our colleagues of the Aids STI Infoline about these things.
 They are trained professionals who are used to having these kind of conversations.
 Click here for contact information.

 Are you someone who often uses chems / drugs during sex and do you now have difficulty not having sex and using chems?
-Check this article.
+There is help and advice available.

 As saunas and sex clubs are closed, is it wise to attend or organise private sex parties?